-The example software: getprodio.com (click here to get a free trial)
+An example of manufacturing software for small businesses: getprodio.com (click here to get a free trial)

 2.2 Advanced MES-es with a possibility of accounting and inventory integration

-This narrow group is dedicated to larger companies, which prefer to keep their accounting and inventory system or even a simple ERP (which doesn’t have as interesting production as ex.
+This narrow group is dedicated to larger companies, which prefer to keep their accounting and inventory system or even a simple ERP (which doesn’t have as exciting production as ex.
 Comarch CDN XL).

-Integration isn’t often as comfortable and lacking daily problems, as in case of unified ERP, but it’s possible to make some great savings.
-We get a good production management software, without a necessity of buying a whole accounting system.
+Integration isn’t often as comfortable and lacks solutions to daily problems, as in the case of unified ERP, but it’s possible to make some great savings.
+We get good manufacturing control software, without the necessity of buying a whole accounting system.

 Typical pricing – how much costs advanced production management software:

 - For SaaS as paid monthly subscription: from 315 $ USD + about 1600 – 2600 $ USD implementation;